AnwaarKhan/fasthackonsynapse/src/bicep-deployment/Pattern4/README.md

   ** gihub_repo_name: the repo where you have forked the #1 repo.
 Example"Org-Name/Repo-Name"
   ** (gihub_repo_name property is required if you are using workpsace_publish branch to publish the synapse artifacts ( pipeline,datasets etc), otherwise it is not required.)

-3. Go to the Azure DevOps and map the yml file from the repo ( If you are using the workspace_publish branch, uncomment from line 23 to line 29 in ado-deploy-infra.yml pipeline)
+3. Go to the Azure DevOps and map the yml file from the repo (If you are using the workspace_publish branch, uncomment from line 23 to line 29 in ado-deploy-infra.yml pipeline.
+If you are cloning the repo as is, then leave this value blank)
    ![yml_pipeline](.images/yml_pipeline.jpg)
 4. Save and Run.
 It would be prompting for the SQL Server password and provide the password.
 5. 4 stages are going to executed.